Humberto Calzada

-Life in America
+Life and career

-Calzada's family left Cuba shortly after the communist takeover of Fidel Castro, on October 11, 1960.
+Calzada was born in Havana on May 25, 1944.
+His family left Cuba shortly after the communist takeover of Fidel Castro, on October 11, 1960.
 He attended and graduated from Coral Gables Senior High School.
-He would later attend the University of Miami where he graduated as an Industrial Engineering in 1966, and the University of Miami where he also earned an MBA in Finance in 1968.
+He would later attend the University of Miami where he graduated as an Industrial Engineer in 1966, and again the University of Miami where he also earned an MBA in Finance in 1968.

 In 1976, Calzada decided to pursue painting as a full-time career.
 The subject of most of his art is the architecture of Cuba particularly Havana's colonial and neo-classical architecture.

 Calzada's work is in numerous museums as well as in private, corporate, and public collections.
 In 2006, the Lowe Art Museum at the University of Miami presented a thirty-year Retrospective of his work titled "Humberto Calzada: In Dreams Awake."
-Calzada resides in Miami.
+Calzada resided in Miami.

+Calzada died on August 17, 2025, in Miami, at the age of 81.

 Periods

-Humberto Calzada's art can, generally, be divided into phases or categories, but not into periods.
+Calzada's art can, generally, be divided into phases or categories, but not into periods.
 They are phases in the sense that, during a specific time he painted primarily that category of painting, though not to the exclusion of all else.
-But they are "categories" in the sense that, throughout his career, he has produced works that have characteristics of any of the different classifications or will revisit any past phase.
+But they are "categories" in the sense that, throughout his career, he's produced works that have characteristics of any of the different classifications or will revisit any past phase.
 The general major classifications are: